lone-wolf-akela/Crossroads-among-the-stars-translation/Crossroads among the stars.md

 ## 27. True Power of the Sajuuk (Not fully translated yet)

 The one million seconds countdown clock on the bridge of the Sajuuk finally returned to zero.
-Karan S'jet, a miraculous woman who really became "the Chosen One" after numerous mathematical variables, confusing interaction, restriction and interference in history, ended the mysterious journey of quantum state and opened her eyes.
+Karan S'jet, the miraculous woman who really became "the Chosen One" after numerous and disorderly interactions, transformations and interferences among masses of mathematical variables in history, ended the mysterious journey of quantum state and opened her eyes.

 People and Karan did not have time to greet each other, or even discuss the battle plan.
 Karan took all the command of Sajuuk and began to rescue the human from crisis.